Charles Criner, the Heart & Soul of His Lithography Art

 We both sensed the love and admiration of Charles for “Doc” Biggers.
 We felt privileged to have seen that side of what helped influence the art that Charles creates.
 Writing about Charles without mentioning the huge part that Dr. John Biggers played in his life and career would have been negligent.

-Just look at his piece, “Diva of the Pea Fields” displayed to the right.
-This hard working woman’s back and hands are exaggerated for purposeful effect.
+Just look at his piece, “Diva of the Pea Fields” displayed above.
+This hard-working woman’s back and hands are exaggerated for purposeful effect.

 Just like the painting of those people with the distorted masks on their faces dancing at a ball that I had viewed at the Menil Museum with my aunt, I now appreciate art like this much more than I might have without the understanding of what motivates an artist to create pieces like this.